 This short song from The Yes Album (recorded in late 1970) is one of the hidden gems of Yes music.
 Although the words are serious, the music is easygoing and relaxed in the spirit of a minuet or bourée, even verging on jazz in Steve Howe's guitar solo toward the end of the song.

 Although much Yes music is sublime, I hear absolute perfection in the four movements of the title track of their 1972 album Close to the Edge ("The Solid Time of Change", "Total Mass Retain", "I Get Up I Get Down", and "Seasons Of Man").
 Attempting to represent some fraction of that grandeur on a single instrument, especially one as simple as the four-string bass, is a daunting task.
 I've done the best I can.

-Thanks to Chris Squire for opening my mind to the possibilities of the electric bass.
-His melodic, deeply intelligent writing for the instrument will never be equalled.
+Thanks to Chris Squire for opening my mind to the possibilities of the bass guitar.
+His melodic, harmonically advanced, and deeply intelligent writing for the instrument will never be equalled.

 Thanks to the other members of various Yes lineups — Jon Anderson, Steve Howe, Alan White, Bill Bruford, Rick Wakeman, Tony Kaye, and Patrick Moraz — for composing the music I've arranged here.

 Thanks to Bill Martin for suggesting the idea of "Squire Variations" in his book Music of Yes: Structure and Vision in Progressive Rock (Open Court, 1996).

-Thanks to Joe Veillette for creating the instrument I play: a four-string, 24-fret Minotaur bass (strung with D'Addario nylon tapewound strings).
+Thanks to Joe Veillette for creating the instrument I play: a four-string, 24-fret, short-scale Minotaur bass strung with D'Addario nylon tapewound strings.

 Peter Saint-Andre > Music > Yes